“A Holga Camera’s view of Le Corbusier”

-Here’s a little background to the project of the Cité Radieuse and I will quote:
+Here’s a little background to the project of the Cité Radieuse and I quote:

 J. Sbriglio, architect & member of Le Corbusier Foundation.